josecarlosgt/bootsrap/README.md

 # Tutorial: Bootstrap Basics
-In this tutorial, we will use a front-end/CSS framework called [Bootstrap](https://getbootstrap.com/), one of the most popular frameworks for styling websites.
+In this tutorial, we will use the front-end development framework [Bootstrap](https://getbootstrap.com/), one of the most popular frameworks for styling websites.

 In this tutorial, each task contains links to [Bootstrap official documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
 The purpose of this tutorial is to let you familiarize yourself with Bootstrap's documentation and apply Bootstrap's predefined CSS classes to style your website.